JWST/NIRCam 4-5 $\mu$m Imaging of the Giant Planet AF Lep b: Observations and Data Reduction

 To measure the astrometry and photometry of AF Lep b, we use the KLIP forward modeling \citep[KLIP-FM;][]{pueyoDetectionCharacterizationExoplanets_2016} framework implemented in \texttt{spaceKLIP} and \texttt{pyKLIP}.
 This approach yields a flexible forward model that incorporates the distortions that KLIP introduces to a planet's PSF.
 This can then be fit to a given source in a post-processed image within a Bayesian framework \citep[see e.g.,][]{wangOrbitTransitProspects_2016}.
 We employ the \texttt{emcee} affine-invariant Markov-chain Monte Carlo (MCMC) ensemble sampler \citep{foreman-mackeyEmceeMcmcHammer_2013} to simultaneously fit the planet separation, position angle, and flux ratio.
 The PSF model is produced by \texttt{webbpsf} \citep{perrinSimulatingPointSpread_2012,perrinUpdatedPointSpread_2014}.
 A total of 50 walkers over $1.5 \times 10^{4}$ total steps (300 per walker) are used to sample the three model parameter posteriors.
 We discard the first 100 steps of each chain as burn-in.
 As speckle noise is correlated at the separation of AF Lep b, we model the noise distribution via a Gaussian process with a Mat{\'e}rn ($\nu = 3/2$) kernel following \citet{wangOrbitTransitProspects_2016}.
 This increases the photometric uncertainties from ${\approx}{\pm}0.10 \, \mathrm{mag}$ to ${\approx}{\pm}0.15 \, \mathrm{mag}$ compared to assuming uncorrelated noise (the ``diagonal kernel'' in \texttt{spaceKLIP}).

 Astrometric and photometric uncertainties are determined from the standard deviation of the MCMC chains.
 Following \citet{carterJwstEarlyRelease_2023}, the adopted astrometric measurements incorporate a 6.3 mas (0.1 pixel) absolute centering uncertainty added in quadrature to account for the precision of the measurement of the host-star position behind the mask.
-Additionally, a 1.5\% uncertainty is added to the contrast uncertainties in quadrature to reflect the absolute flux calibration accuracy of NIRCam.\footnote{\href{https://jwst-docs.stsci.edu/jwst-calibration-status/nircam-calibration-status/nircam-coronagraphy-calibration-status}{https://jwst-docs.stsci.edu/jwst-calibration-status/nircam-calibration-status/nircam-coronagraphy-calibration-status}} To correct for the throughput of the coronagraph, we use NIRCam \texttt{MASK335R} throughput maps generated through the procedure detailed in \citet{carterJwstEarlyRelease_2023} and included in \texttt{spaceKLIP}. -0.34 in
+Additionally, a 1.5\% uncertainty is added to the contrast uncertainties in quadrature to reflect the absolute flux calibration accuracy of NIRCam.\footnote{\href{https://jwst-docs.stsci.edu/jwst-calibration-status/nircam-calibration-status/nircam-coronagraphy-calibration-status}{https://jwst-docs.stsci.edu/jwst-calibration-status/nircam-calibration-status/nircam-coronagraphy-calibration-status}}\footnote{See \citet{gordonJamesWebbSpace_2022} for details on the JWST absolute flux calibration program.} To incorporate the throughput of the coronagraph, \texttt{spaceKLIP} uses \texttt{webbpsf\_ext} to calculate the throughput at a provided position of the planet relative to the host star.
+During this procedure, the misalignment between the host star and the mask is also incorporated into the throughput measurements.
+We determine the best estimate of the true position of AF Lep b at each epoch from an updated \texttt{orbitize!} \citep{bluntOrbitizeComprehensiveOrbitfitting_2020} orbit fit incorporating VLTI/GRAVITY astrometry of AF Lep b (Balmer et al., in prep) and \texttt{whereistheplanet} \citep{wangWhereistheplanetPredictingPositions_2021}.
+This produces $\rho = 324.17 \pm 0.07 \, \mathrm{mas}$ and $\theta = 78\fdg209 \pm 0\fdg017$ for the October 2023 epoch and $\rho = 319.22 \pm 0.07 \, \mathrm{mas}$ and $\theta = 80\fdg426 \pm 0\fdg012$ for the January 2024 epoch.
+Incorporating a conservative host star position uncertainty of 0.1 pixels ($6.3 \, \mathrm{mas}$) yields throughput values of $8.4 \pm 0.5$\% (October 2023) and $6.0 \pm 0.4$\% (January 2024).
+These throughput uncertainties are included in the final photometric uncertainties. -0.34 in